openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 To create LokiStack manually, the following steps can be performed:
 1. Create a Loki Operator subscription with `$ oc apply -f loki/loki-<version>-subscription.yaml` to install Loki Operator.
 Loki Operator controller pod should be running in `openshift-operators-redhat` namespace.
 2. Create an AWS secret for S3 bucket to be used for LokiStack using the `$ ./deploy-loki-aws-secret.sh` script.
-By default, it is setup to use `netobserv-loki` S3 bucket.
+By default, it is setup to use `netobserv-loki-ocpqe-perf` S3 bucket.
 3. Multiple sizes of LokiStack are supported and configs are added here.
 Depending upon the LokiStack size, high-end machine types might be required for the cluster:
     * lokistack-1x-exsmall.yaml - Extra-small t-shirt size LokiStack.
         - Requirements: Can be run on `t2.micro` machines.